 Everybody gets individual attention.
 This allows each student to have the maximum amount of contact with the Italian language during the classes and individual attention to resolve doubts that they may encounter with the Italian grammar.

-As mentioned above, the average number of students in a classroom is 6 – 7 students, and this allows teachers to follow students’s progress in a profitable way.
+As mentioned above, the average number of students in a classroom is 6 – 7 students, and this allows teachers to follow students’ progress in a profitable way.

-On the first day of class, the student who is not an absolute beginner will take a short and light assessment test to be placed in the proper language level.
+On the first day of class, students who are not an absolute beginner will take a short and light assessment test to be placed in the proper language level.

 Qualified Italian Language Teachers at Parola